 Integration (mixing various channels) is a must for successful marketing, as most marketers are now well aware.
-And it’s continuing to prove results, according to new study from the Internet Advertising Bureau (IAB).
+And it’s continuing to prove results, according to a new study from the Internet Advertising Bureau (IAB).

 The IAB’s Search Marketing Barometer 2012 reveals that nearly two in three UK brands claim that integrating search with other media brings substantial benefits, although more than half of those polled admit that their top executives do not fully understand digital marketing.